gabepublic/git-playground/README.md

 - As indicated above, the "change_001" brach can be purged, after pull request -> merge to main.
   If not ourged, from GD when go back to the "change_001" branch, there is an option to "Preview Pull Request"; in this case the pull request from "main" to merge into "change_001" branch; sort of the opposite of the above pull request.

+## Rollback to a specific commit

+- GD, from the history tab select a commit, right click and select "create branch from commit";
+- A new branch is created.
+- Need to make a minor changes, otherwise cannot commit
+- After minor changes, commit, push origin and then pull request